KaiKai7/Wall-Mark/Instructions.md

 * Pressing the "go" button will copy the created link to the clipboard.

-* You can also now share this link.
+* You can also now share this link to other apps.

 ### Step 3